cmcgorrill/LifeLearn/README.md

 ```

 # Operation
-Once the server is running, you can access LifeLearn by navigating to http://localhost:8000/ in a web browser. (***add further instructions after fleshing out backend***)
+Once the server is running, you can access LifeLearn by navigating to http://localhost:8000/ in a web browser.
+From there, you can access either the Patient or Therapist dashboard by clicking on the appropriate buttons, at which point you will be able to interact with the system.

 # Unsupported features and bugs

+- Task creation and completion incomplete
+- Goal setting/tracking incomplete